Don L. Short

 Don Levingston Short (June 22, 1903 – May 10, 1982) was a cattle rancher and politician from Billings County, North Dakota.
-His career in politics reached its pinnacle when he was elected as a U.S. Representative in 1958, and was a member of the United States Congress from January 3, 1959 to January 3, 1965.
+His career in politics reached its pinnacle when he was elected as a U.S. Representative in 1958, and was a member of the United States Congress from January 3, 1959, to January 3, 1965.

 Biography

-Don L. Short was born June 22, 1903 in Le Mars, Iowa to Hugh Connoran and Anne Otely Corkery Short.
+Don L. Short was born June 22, 1903, in Le Mars, Iowa, to Hugh Connoran and Anne Otely Corkery Short.
 Less than a year later the family moved to North Dakota and what would become the Short Ranch.
 The ranch is located in Billings County, North Dakota; near the town of Medora where Short attended public schools.
 He also attended the St. James School in Faribault, Minnesota, and an agricultural short course at Montana State University at Bozeman.
-Short graduated from Pillsbury Military Academy, Owatonna, Minnesota, in 1921; and was a student at the University of Minnesota 1922-1926, where he joined Phi Kappa Psi.
+Short graduated from Pillsbury Military Academy, Owatonna, Minnesota, in 1921; and was a student at the University of Minnesota from 1922 to 1926, where he joined Phi Kappa Psi.
 After attending college he returned to the Short Ranch.
 In 1929 he married Edith Esther Whittemore, a Medora school teacher.
 He made his living as a cattle rancher and farmer.

 Don and Edith ran the ranch with their son Con Short (Buzzie) until the former congressman's health failed in his late 70s.
 He developed Alzheimer's in his last few years and became more and more uncomfortable outside of Beach, ND.
 He was a long-time resident of Beach.
 He greatly enjoyed driving back and forth from Beach to the ranch in his later years to check on cattle and crops, until his death in Dickinson, N.D., on May 10, 1982.
 He was interred in the scenic Medora Cemetery, Medora.
 His gravestone is inscribed COWBOY, and sits on the top of a bluff overlooking town of Medora, next to the Medora Musical outdoor theater.